mayank-kumar-giri/Subtitle-Downloader/README.md

   <img src="1.png" width="100%"/>
 </p>

-* Click on `SELECT` to choose the main folder of collection.
+* Click on `Select and Download` to choose the main folder of collection.
 As soon as we click on 'Select Folder' after choosing, app starts working in background.
 <p align="center">
   <img src="2.png" width="100%"/>
 </p>